emironyuk/ClickHouse/docs/en/sql-reference/statements/grant.md

 `john` can't execute `SELECT z FROM db.table`.
 The `SELECT * FROM db.table` also is not available.
 Processing this query, ClickHouse doesn't return any data, even `x` and `y`.
 The only exception is if a table contains only `x` and `y` columns.
 In this case ClickHouse returns all the data.

-Also `john` has the `GRANT OPTION` privilege, so it can grant other users with privileges of the same or the smaller scope.
+Also `john` has the `GRANT OPTION` privilege, so it can grant other users with privileges of the same or smaller scope.

 Specifying privileges you can use asterisk (`*`) instead of a table or a database name.
 For example, the `GRANT SELECT ON db.* TO john` query allows `john` to execute the `SELECT` query over all the tables in `db` database.
 Also, you can omit database name.
-In this case privileges are granted for current database, for example: `GRANT SELECT ON * TO john` grants the privilege on all the tables in the current database, `GRANT SELECT ON mytable TO john` grants the privilege on the `mytable` table in the current database.
+In this case privileges are granted for current database.
+For example, `GRANT SELECT ON * TO john` grants the privilege on all the tables in the current database, `GRANT SELECT ON mytable TO john` grants the privilege on the `mytable` table in the current database.

 Access to the `system` database is always allowed (since this database is used for processing queries).